Arthur Miller: Legacy

 Miller's writing career spanned over seven decades, and at the time of his death, he was considered one of the 20th century's greatest dramatists.
 After his death, many respected actors, directors, and producers paid tribute to him, some calling him the last great practitioner of the American stage, and Broadway theatres darkened their lights in a show of respect.

 Miller's alma mater, the University of Michigan, opened the Arthur Miller Theatre in March 2007.
 Per his express wish, it is the only theater in the world that bears his name.

 Miller's letters, notes, drafts and other papers are housed at the Harry Ransom Humanities Research Center at the University of Texas at Austin.
 Miller is also a member of the American Theater Hall of Fame.
 He was inducted in 1979.
 In 1993, he received the Four Freedoms Award for Freedom of Speech.
 In 2017, his daughter, Rebecca Miller, a writer and filmmaker, completed a documentary about her father's life, Arthur Miller: Writer.
 Minor planet 3769 Arthurmiller is named after him.
+In the 2022 Netflix film Blonde, Miller was portrayed by Adrien Brody.

 Foundation

-The Arthur Miller Foundation was founded to honor the legacy of Miller and his New York City Public School education.
+The Arthur Miller Foundation was founded to honor the legacy of Miller and the New York City Public School education.
 Its mission is "Promoting increased access and equity to theater arts education in our schools and increasing the number of students receiving theater arts education as an integral part of their academic curriculum."
 Its other initiatives include certification of new theater teachers and their placement in public schools, increasing the number of theater teachers in the system from the current estimate of 180 teachers in 1800 schools, supporting professional development of all certified theater teachers, and providing teaching artists, cultural partners, physical spaces, and theater ticket allocations for students.
 The foundation's primary purpose is to provide arts education in the New York City school system.
 Its current chancellor is Carmen Farina, a prominent proponent of the Common Core State Standards Initiative.
 The Master Arts Council includes Alec Baldwin, Ellen Barkin, Bradley Cooper, Dustin Hoffman, Scarlett Johansson, Tony Kushner, Julianne Moore, Michael Moore, Liam Neeson, David O. Russell, and Liev Schreiber.
 Miller's son-in-law, Daniel Day-Lewis, has served on the current board of directors since 2016.

 The foundation celebrated Miller's 100th birthday with a one-night performance of his seminal works in November 2015.
 The Arthur Miller Foundation currently supports a pilot program in theater and film at the public school Quest to Learn, in partnership with the Institute of Play.
 The model is being used as an in-school elective theater class and lab.
 Its objective is to create a sustainable theater education model to disseminate to teachers at professional development workshops.